Hopfensaft/yelpcamp/README.md

 Demopage using some Express and NodeJS on a MongoDB database.
 The frontend is mainly powered by Bootstrap 4.
-Sign-up is required for editing and comments.
+Sign-up is required for editing and comments...